EYoung21/CodeRaidScript/README.md

     ```

 3. Control the typing process:
+    - When prompted, enter the position of the code you want to start on (1-based index).
     - Press `F9` to start or stop typing the codes.
     - Press `End` to immediately stop typing the codes.
     - Press `Esc` to exit the program.